 What are Disabled Students’ Allowances (DSAs)?

-DSAs help pay for the extra costs associated with studying that are incurred as a direct result of a disability (for example, mobility impairment, sensory impairment, Autistic Spectrum Disorder, AD(H)D, mental health difficulty, effects of disabling illness, specific learning difficulty).
-The allowances can help to pay for a non-medical personal helper, items of specialist equipment, assistive software, travel and other course-related costs.
-The allowance is neither means-tested nor repayable.
+DSAs are grants to help pay for the extra costs associated with studying that are incurred as a direct result of a disability or specific learning difficulty.
+The allowances can help to pay for a non-medical one to one support, specialist equipment and software, travel and other course-related costs.
+The allowances are neither means-tested nor repayable.

 The University can provide DSA funded students with specialist academic, mental health and study skill mentoring.
 It is the student's choice whether to engage with the mentoring services.

 Further information regarding Disabled Students' Allowances

 In addition to DSA, students may be able to access funding or grants from the University, charities and trusts.
 There are specific University funds for contributions towards the payment of computer equipment, ensuite accommodation and psychological assessments.
 Full details may be found on our financial support page.